grip-framework/docs/docs/application.md

 ### cert_file

-The cert_file of the application.
+The SSL certificate file location of the application.

 ```ruby
 class Application < Grip::Application